ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 #### Power Calculations and Regulator Selection

-The component selection was driven by the power requirements of the main actuator, the 12V, 20W brush DC motor.
+My component selection was driven by the power requirements of the main actuator, the 12V, 20W brush DC motor.

-The nominal current consumed by the motor is theoretically calculated as follows:
+I theoretically calculated the nominal current consumed by the motor as follows:

 $$I_{\text{nominal}} = \frac{P}{V} = \frac{20\text{ W}}{12\text{ V}} \approx 1.67\text{ A}$$

-However, during physical testing in the laboratory, it was measured a diferent current consumption of the motor under different loads.
+However, during physical testing in the laboratory, I measured a diferent current consumption of the motor under different loads.

 * **No-load current ($I_{\text{no-load}}$):** Measured between 0.2A and 0.3A when running freely.
 * **Stall current ($I_{\text{stall}}$):** Measured at 2.19A when the motor is completely blocked (representing the absolute worst-case scenario if the punch gets mechanically blocked).

 While a standard 1A or 1.5A regulator can be seem enough for the nominal operating conditions, it would immediately fail during a mechanical block event.
-For this reason, it was selected the following regulators:
+For this reason, I selected the following regulators:

 * **LM1085IT-12 (+12V Rail):** This is a Low Dropout regulator (In this case is not relevant the type of regulator, becuase of the high voltage drop on the regulator) rated for up to 3A.
 It provides a reliable safety margin even under the worst-case stall conditions:

 $$\text{Safety Margin} = \frac{3\text{ A}}{2.19\text{ A}} \approx 1.37$$

 This means that even if the mechanical punch gets completely blocked and the motor stops consuming 2.19A, the regulator still operates with a 37% safety margin.
 This prevents the regulator from failing, keeping the control electronics alive and giving the Arduino enough time to detect the current spike.
-A passive aluminum heatsink was also paired with it to manage the heat generated during these continuous load periods.
-The dimension and characteristics of the heatsink they weren't calculated because of the current safety margin.
+I also paired it with a passive aluminum heatsink to manage the heat generated during these continuous load periods.
+I didn't calculate the dimensions and characteristics of the heatsink because of the current safety margin.

 * **7912 (-12V Rail):** Since the negative rail is dedicated exclusively to powering the operational amplifiers (UA741CP and AMP03), the current demand on this side is extremely low (typically under 10mA).
-A standard 1A negative regulator was selected.
+I selected a standard 1A negative regulator.
 Because the actual load is less than 1% of the regulator's limit, it operates under no thermal stress and runs completely cool.

 #### Filtering and Decoupling Stage

-To ensure a clean DC output and shield the sensitive analog signals from motor noise, we implemented a filtering stage in the power supply.
+To ensure a clean DC output and shield the sensitive analog signals from motor noise, I implemented a filtering stage in the power supply.
 This design relies on the teamwork between different capacitor technologies, placing them in a specific electrical and physical order.

 ##### Ripple Voltage Calculation

 The main filtering is compound by the large electrolytic capacitors ($3300\,\mu\text{F}$).
-To justify this capacity mathematically and ensure the voltage regulators never drop out of regulation, we calculate the peak-to-peak ripple voltage ($V_{r(pp)}$) using the full-wave rectified linear approximation:
+To justify this capacity mathematically and ensure the voltage regulators never drop out of regulation, I calculate the peak-to-peak ripple voltage ($V_{r(pp)}$) using the full-wave rectified linear approximation:

 $$V_{r(pp)} = \frac{I_L}{f \cdot C}$$